shobeurself/hello-world/README.md

-# hello-world
+# hello-earth
-Learning to use git-hub
+Learning to use git-hub and learning to edit